 - Have a high requirement for running hours of a single trip, like running at full power for several hours a day, or for several consecutive days.

-Don’t just take our word for it – schedule a free test ride, and try out the electric motor outboard for yourself!
+Don’t just take our word for it – Have a Dealer Contact Me, and try out the electric motor outboard for yourself!